 A student may repeat once, at no additional tuition charge to them, each module in their program of study due to a failure to maintain Satisfactory Academic Progress, provided they are within the Maximum Time Frame.
-However, a student repeating a module for grades will incur a charge for a new course book for each repeated module.
+However, a student repeating a module will incur a charge for a new course book and any course supplies required for each repeated module.
+Unless approved otherwise by the President, students repeating a course more than once will be charged applicable tuition and fees for that course.